Narayana108/vedic_knowledge/SSSP/philosophy_yugal_bkahti.md

-## Philosophy - Radha Krishna Bhakti
+## Nimbark Philosophy - Yugal Bhakti

-The Nimbark sampraday is a vaishnava sampraday which also follows the pancharatra system of worship and adheres to the vaishnava doctrine that the different forms of Radha Krishna, Sita Ram, Lakshmi Narayan, etc are supreme.
+The Nimbark sampraday is a vaishnava sampraday which also follows the pancharatra system of worship and adheres to the vaishnava doctrine that the different forms of Radha Krishna, Sita Ram, Lakshmi Narayan, etc are supreme and that bhakti and surrunder to these deites are the foundation and most important aspects of yoga.

 The tradition follows the teachings of Shri Nimbark Acharya ji, other prominent acharyas within the sampraday like Shri Keshava Kashmiri Bhattacharyaji and Harivyas dev acharyaji and the philosophy of Shrimad Bhagavatam and other various other sacred texts.

 But Shri Nimbark Acharya specifically states: